 My senior year of Duke I decided to pursue my original plan and moved to Los Angeles a few months after graduating.
 I took improv classes at the Upright Citizens Brigade.
 I study with an incredible acting coach, Harry Mastrogeorge.

 After a couple of years of taking classes and auditioning I decided I wanted to start creating my own content.
 I look up to people like Brit Marling who have been able to write their own material.
 I enrolled in UCLA’s Professional Screenwriting Program.
 One of the screenplays I wrote is inspired by how my grandparents met when they were sent to a Japanese American Internment Camp in Rohwer, AR during WWII.
-Most recently I completed a Sundance Online Screenwriting program and wrote a story inspired by my mom, a Japanese American actress in 1980s Hollywood.
+Most recently I completed Sundance Online Screenwriting and Creative Producing programs, working on a story inspired by my mom, a Japanese American actress in 1980s Hollywood.

 I want to be a part of creating stories about Asian American women and women working in tech because I didn’t see those types of stories being told growing up.
 I remember the first time I saw young hapa girls on screen at Sundance.
 I walked out of the theater crying because I had never felt so connected to young girls on screen before.
 My friend and I wrote and produced a short film together, “100% Half”, that she directed and I acted in, loosely based on our experiences as half Japanese American actresses.
 I acted in another short film, “American”, opposite George Takei about the Japanese American internment camps.